kyjyeon/webserver_stress_test/README.md

 <h2>webserver stress test on aws-EC2 VM</h2><br>
 <h3>Preparation</h3><br>
 1. Wordpress Instance - Heavy web application for defense<br>
-2. Ubuntu Instance with `apache2 utils` installed For Attacker
+2. Ubuntu Instance with  `apache2 utils`  installed For Attacker <br>

 <h3>Methods</h3><br>
 1.In your 'Attacker' Ubuntu, `sudo apt-get update` to update all versions first using terminal<br>
 2. Write command  `sudo apt-get install apache-utils` <br>
 After downloading, write `ab` and you can checkout the description of usage<br>
 3. In your 'Defender' wordpress, write `top` at command to see status